kubermatic/docs/content/kubermatic/master/tutorials-howtos/metering/_index.en.md

 In the end it is possible to create different report schedules.
 Click on **Create Schedule**, to open the Schedule configuration dialog.

-Below to the three predefined Schdules it is possible to create a custom schedule.
+Below to the three predefined Schedules it is possible to create a custom schedule.
 A schedule consist of four different values to set:

 - `Schedule Name`